Scarlett253/CART253/Topics/frogfrogfrog/ideas.md

 * New visual and/or audio effects.
 Frog’s eyes follow the fly?
 Sound effects for all major actions?
 Fly flaps its wings?
 Frog hops around instead of sliding?

 * Visually bringing the fly back to the frog’s mouth on capture.
 Relative positioning needed for this
 * A new control system.
 The keyboard is an obvious choice here?
 Or clicking where you want the frog to go?
 Or telling it where to go?
 Or having it move on its own?
 Or being able to control the tongue while it’s moving?

 * Add a birthday hat to the frog, and maybe to the fly
-* I wanna add starts now, it would look pretty
+* I wanna add stars now, it would look pretty
 * The ending will be that if you dont play the frog dies
 * Add ladybugs that gives u extra points when the frog catches em
 * Add bees that stings the frog and dies